prchapagain/merotube/README.md

 # MeroTV

-MeroTV is a simple web-based video player that allows users to switch between different channels.
+MeroTV is a simple web-based video player include nepali TV channelthat allows users to switch between different channels.
 The video player uses Video.js along with HLS (HTTP Live Streaming) support.
 Users can click on a channel from the list to start streaming the selected channel.

 ## Features